Prabhudev Konana: This is my way of life!

 An Upbeat India (Infosys publication)

-Currently I teach a popular elective in the full time and working professional (Dallas/Fort-Worth) MBA programs.
-I teach the first Business Honors Program class on Information Technology Management.
-Last, I also teach the database management class in the MS-Business Analytics program.
+I taught a popular elective in the full time and working professional MBA programs at McCombs.
+I also taught the first Business Honors Program class on Information Technology Management.
+Last, I also taught the database management class in the MS-Business Analytics program.

 MBA: STRATEGIES FOR NETWORKED ECONOMY